 If you have not heard from the local authority within a reasonable period, please contact it.

 You can do this online if you applied through the UK Welcomes service or use the contact details below.

 Apply by post

-Send the completed form with the application fee and proof of insurance to us at the Animal Welfare Department, Malvern Hills District Council, The Council Offices, Avenue Road, Malvern, Worcestershire, WR14 3AF
+Send the completed form with the pdf application fee (19 KB) and proof of insurance to us at the Animal Welfare Department, Malvern Hills District Council, The Council Offices, Avenue Road, Malvern, Worcestershire, WR14 3AF

 Failed Application Redress